Alberto Castillo (pitcher): Baltimore Orioles

 Castillo finally returned to affiliated baseball when he was signed to a minor league contract by the Baltimore Orioles for the 2008 season.
 He began that season with the Baltimore Orioles' Triple-A affiliate, the Norfolk Tides, before making his major league debut on April 28, 2008, in the 13th inning against the Chicago White Sox, he faced one batter and picked up the win.
 He spent the rest of the season with the Orioles, posting a 1–0 record and a 3.81 ERA in 28 relief appearances.

 Castillo split the 2009 season between the Orioles and Norfolk, and began 2010 with the Tides as well.
 Castillo was recalled to the majors shortly thereafter, but on June 10, Castillo was designated for assignment to make room on the Orioles' roster for Jake Arrieta.
 He was then returned to Norfolk, where he finished the season.
 He was granted free agency on October 5, 2010.
 He was re-signed by the Orioles to a minor league contract in December 2010.
 After starting the season 2–4 with a 1.89 ERA in 20 games for Norfolk, he was granted free agency on June 15, 2011.

 Arizona Diamondbacks

 On June 18, 2011, the Arizona Diamondbacks signed Castillo to a minor league deal.
 He had his contract purchased on June 28.
 He appeared in 17 games with a 1–0 record and a 2.31 ERA for the Diamondbacks, and then became a free agent on October 21.

 Los Angeles Dodgers

 On December 13, 2011, Castillo signed a minor league contract with the Los Angeles Dodgers.
 On March 18, he was released by the Dodgers.

 Piratas de Campeche

-On April 13, 2012, Castillo signed with the Piratas de Campeche of the Mexican Baseball League.
-He was released on May 4.
+On April 13, 2012, Castillo signed with the Piratas de Campeche of the Mexican League.
+Castillo was released by the Piratas on May 4.

 Diablos Rojos del Mexico

-On April 4, 2015, Castillo signed with the Diablos Rojos del Mexico of the Mexican Baseball League.
+On April 4, 2015, Castillo signed with the Diablos Rojos del Mexico of the Mexican League.
 He was released on April 7.
-He was resigned on May 8.
+Castillo was re-signed by the team on May 8.